Renan Bressan: APOEL

 On 24 June 2016, Bressan signed a two-year contract with reigning Cypriot champions APOEL FC.
 He made his competitive debut on 19 July 2016, coming on as a 58th-minute substitute in APOEL's 3–0 home win against The New Saints for the second qualifying round of the UEFA Champions League.
 He scored his first goal for APOEL on 6 November 2016, netting the fourth goal in his team's 4–1 home victory against Karmiotissa for the Cypriot First Division.
 On 9 January 2017, his contract with APOEL was mutually terminated.

 International career

-Bressan also has Belarusian citizenship and is eligible to play in official competitions for the Belarus national team since April 2012.
+Bressan has Belarusian citizenship and is eligible to play in official competitions for the Belarus national team since April 2012.
 He made his debut for Belarus on 29 February 2012 in a friendly match against Moldova.
 During the football tournament of the 2012 Summer Olympics he was one of three overage players selected by the Belarusian federation and scored the only goal for Belarus U23 in a 3–1 loss against the country he was born in – Brazil.